Eliot-RUIZ/automation/README.md

 # Package "automation" - Eliot RUIZ

-The goal of this package is to provide functions automating time-consuming tasks in R: statistical testing & non-linear model choice/plotting.
-The package can be installed using this code, but since the auto_stats function is not finished, the package cannot be installed yet.
+The goal of this package is to provide functions automating time-consuming tasks in R: statistical testing & non-linear modeling/plotting.
+Run the following lines of code to install it on your computer:
 ```r
 ### Usual installation ###